 However, this approach to simultaneously show all objects, is not appropriate when there are many objects to be shown.
 So, the eXpressApp Framework supplies a built-in Search functionality.
 This topic details how to turn it on.

-The Search functionality is activated in all Mobile applications and in WinForms and ASP.NET applications when a List View in a Lookup Property Editor or Link Action's pop-up window contains more than 25 objects by default.
+The Search functionality is activated in WinForms and ASP.NET applications when a List View in a Lookup Property Editor or Link Action's pop-up window contains more than 25 objects by default.
 You can change this number.
 For this purpose, use the IModelOptions.LookupSmallCollectionItemCount property of the Application Model's Options node.

 This property specifies the minimum count of objects that should be in a List View to activate the Search functionality.